html-graph/html-graph.github.io/content/accessing-graph-structure.md

 const edgeIds = canvas.graph.getNodeCycleEdgeIds("node-1");
 {{< / code >}}
 This method returns `null` if the node does not exist.
-Note: A cycle edge is one where the source port and target port are the same.
-Therefore, edges with the same source and target node are not necessarily cycle edges.

 1. get the IDs of adjacent edges for a specific node
 {{< code lang="javascript" >}}